irishreilly/nomad-wsl/README.md

 * The infra/nomad-install.sh script in this repo can then be executed from within the Ubuntu distribution.
 * If problems arise, review the logs that show up in the console window.
 Use another window to troubleshoot.
 * Note that you can view your Linux distribution's file system through Windows Explorer when working with files.
-* Once Nomad is installed you can launch it using the following command (note the need for sudo given Docker on WSL):
+* Once Nomad is installed you can launch it using the following command, which runs the agent in both server and client modes.
+Note the need for sudo given Docker on WSL.
+On Linux a Nomad server could run with a nonroot account, but a Nomad client requires root:
 ```
 sudo nomad agent -dev -bind=0.0.0.0
 ```